Last Updated on February 8, 2023 by Maggie McKneely

 - It’s very important to get the correct tour guide.
 These tours aren’t cheap, so you want to do your research and make sure you’re getting the biggest bang for your buck (or euro, as the case may be).

-- You want your tour to include the big agenda items, like St. Mark’s Basilica and the Doge’s palace.
+- You want your tour to include the big agenda items, like St. Mark’s Basilica and the Doge’s Palace, two of Italy’s famous monuments.
 If they’re not a part of your tour, you’ll waste a lot of time waiting in line.
 And once you get in, you won’t have anyone to tell you what you’re looking at.

 - On that note, make sure you pick a guide who speaks your language.
 Because all you need is to go on a tour with someone who only speaks Italian, or Chinese, or German if all you know is English.

-- Meet Anotella, our tour guide from Discovering Venice.
-She was born in the city, raised her kids there, and now spends her time passing her love for her city onto visitors.
+- Meet Antonella, our tour guide from Discovering Venice.
+She was born in the city, raised her kids there, and now spends her time passing her love for her city on to visitors.
 In short, she’s absolutely amazing and you should go on a tour with her.

 Our tour did not go exactly as planned.
-When I originally booked it, Anotella agreed to meet my mom and me in front of St. Mark’s at 10:30 am the day of our one day in Venice field trip.
+When I originally booked it, Antonella agreed to meet my mom and me in front of St. Mark’s at 10:30 am on the day of our one day in Venice field trip.
 When we arrived, she wasn’t there.
-We spent several minutes wandering around the square, hopelessly looking for a tourist-less tour guide.
+We spent several minutes wandering around the square, hopelessly looking for a touristless tour guide.

 Related: Tips for enjoying Venice with kids